Is Your Dentist Ripping You Off?

 And while this is problematic for almost everyone, it can be especially troublesome for seniors.
 As we age, we often have a more pressing need for extensive dental care.
 Seniors often need dentures, dental crowns, and dental implants.

 Even without large dental expenditures, it’s still vital for seniors to keep up to date with their semi-annual cleanings since putting them off can cause serious health problems.
-And to add insult to injury, most seniors in the U.S. are on a fixed income, which makes the rising costs of dental care even more difficult to manage.
+And to add insult to injury, most seniors in the U.S. are on a fixed income, which makes the rising costs of dental care even more challenging to manage.

 The most in-demand dental procedures in America are implants, All-on-4’s, Snap-on dentures, dental crowns, root canals, and partial dentures.
 According to a survey of local dental offices, the average costs for these procedures in the U.S. are $1,600 (dental crown), $1,200 (root canal), $1,600-$1,800 (dentures), and $5,000 (dental implant).

 In most states, the average costs are $1,700 (crowns), $1,400 (root canal), $1,800-$2,000 (dentures), and $6,000 (implants).
 And even with dental insurance, you are still responsible for up to a 50% co-insurance plus your deductible and monthly premiums.

 Whether you live or have dental insurance, you will most likely max out your insurance at $1,500.
 So, if you happen to need more than one procedure in any given year, you’ll have to pay for the extra procedures entirely out of pocket.

 These higher costs have very little to do with the actual quality or costs of the procedures or materials.
 Instead, these costs are based on the astronomical overhead cost of running a dentist’s office in America.
 For example, a small dental office serving just 1,000-1,800 patients per year costs $625,000 at start-up and $305,000 per year to operate.

 This cost supplements the average dentist’s salary of $140,000, as well as the wages of dental assistants, receptionists, and hygienists, and the cost of construction, remodeling, and the top-of-the-line furnishings that American patients are accustomed to.